ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The order MUST match `AggregationJobInitReq.prepare_inits`.
 The media type for `AggregationJobResp` is "application/dap-aggregation-job-resp".

-Changing an aggregation job's parameters is illegal.
-If the Helper receives further PUT requests to the aggregation job with a different `AggregationJobInitReq` in the body, it MUST abort with a client error.
-For further requests with the same `AggregationJobInitReq` in the body, the Helper SHOULD respond as it did for the original `AggregationJobInitReq`.
+The Helper may receive multiple copies of a given initalization request due to the retry mechanism specified in {{leader-init}}.
+The Helper MUST verify that subsequent requests have the same `AggregationJobInitReq` value and abort with a client error if they do not.
 It is illegal to rewind or reset the state of an aggregation job.
-If the Helper receives requests to initialize an aggregation job once it has been continued at least once (see {{agg-continue-flow}}), it MUST abort with a client error.
+If the Helper receives requests to initialize an aggregation job once it has been continued at least once, confirming that the Leader received the Helper's response (see {{agg-continue-flow}}), it MUST abort with a client error.
+For all other duplicate initialization requests, the Helper SHOULD respond as it did for the original `AggregationJobInitReq`.

 #### Input Share Decryption {#input-share-decryption}